zachmayer/backblaze_analysis/README.md

 type of problem: [How Not To Sort By Average Rating](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html).

-I really wanted to use a failure model that allows for time-varying failure rates, and then pick a drive based on a confidence interval, so here we are…
+I wanted to use a failure model that allows for time-varying failure rates, and then pick a drive based on a confidence interval, so here we are…

 Survival Analysis
 =================

-I really wanted to pick my drive based on:
+I wanted to pick my drive based on:
 `lower 95% confidence interval for median time to failure`.
 In other words, I want to pick the drive that has the most evidence it will last a large number of days.